Digital Transformation

 The principal reason behind the recurring problems of digital-transformations of organisation is as simple as it is sobering:

-Most organisations do not master the combined complexity of their strategy, requirements, subject areas and processes at the level required for automation and innovation.
+Most organisations do not master the combined complexity of their strategy, new requirements, subject areas and processes at the level required for successful automation and innovation.

 Let’s call this the organisational complexity.
 Mastering the technical complexity is the responsibility of technical experts and partners.

-It is worth noting that the weak point in digital transformations is usually not the actual development of the software programs and components—once the development teams have a clear, high-quality specification for what to build.
-Both software development and software quality have made enormous progress in terms of methods and tools over the last 20 years thanks to automation.
+It is worth noting that the weak point in digital transformations is usually not the actual development of the software programs and components once the development teams have a clear, high-quality specification for what to build.
+Both software development and software quality have made enormous progress in terms of methods, tools and quality over the last 20 years thanks to automation in the development discipline itself.

-At this point, the three tiers of transformation become a helpful instrument: digital transformations break down into activity on three mutually-dependant tiers:
+At this point, the three tiers of transformation become a helpful instrument: digital transformations span three mutually-dependant areas of concern, called tiers:

 Figure 1-1 | Transformation tiers and mutual influences (green)

-The Organisation tier is the actual scope and focus of the Semantic Eye initiative.
+Organisations and the Organisation tier are the actual scope and focus of the Semantic Eye initiative.

 Now, why are other industries able to successfully manage even greater complexity?
 Again, the answer is simple:

-While other industries have developed powerful concepts, engineering practises and sophisticated software tools at great cost, digital transformations still apply amateurish methodologies and use no digital tools worth mentioning.
+While other, successful industries have developed powerful concepts, engineering practises and sophisticated software tools at great cost, digital transformations still apply amateurish methodologies and use no digital tools worth mentioning.

 The construction industry is a great role model here: it introduced precise, true-to-scale blueprints in the 15th century in order to address precisely the issues discussed earlier.
-Construction blueprints changed everything: they can convey both the big picture and accurate details through a standardised visual language that everybody in the industry understands.
-Blueprints allow for a clear, geographic separation of planning, costing, offering, tendering and execution.
+Construction blueprints changed everything: they can convey both the big picture and accurate details through a highly standardised visual language that everybody in the industry understands.
+Blueprints allow for a clear, organisational separation of planning, tendering (costing, offering) and execution.

-Today, construction projects use sophisticated digital tools like CAD and BIM to create 3-dimensional models of buildings.
+Today, construction projects use sophisticated digital tools like CAD and BIM1 to create 3-dimensional models of buildings.
 These models are carefully validated and improved by many experts in order to eliminate errors, unplanned costs and delays once construction starts.
-People work on such models sometimes for years before, eventually, excavators set to work.
+People work and align on such models sometimes for years before, eventually, excavators set to work.

 Figure 1-2 | Feature negotiation (in dashed box);